 \section{DeepHV - Equivariant Deep Hypervolume Approximation}

-In this section, we first present the $G$-equivariant neural network layers used in DeepHV that incorporates the symmetry properties defined in Sec. \ref{sec:hv}.
+In this section, we first present the $G$-equivariant neural network layers used in DeepHV that incorporate the symmetry properties defined in Sec. \ref{sec:hv}.
 Following this, we discuss the general architecture of DeepHV.
-We provide mathematical proofs in App. \ref{sec:proof}.
+We provide an intuitive explanation and mathematical proofs in App. \ref{sec:proof}.